-In these days of self publishing and ebooks, some people believe that the need for Literary Agents has expired.
+In these days of self-publishing and ebooks, some people believe that the need for Literary Agents has expired.
 I have never been one of those people.
 It has been my desire to be traditionally published.
 That journey began for me by finishing my Bachelor's degree in creative nonfiction writing.
-This was followed by post-graduate...
+This was followed by post-graduate work...
 Continue Reading →

 When I entered the family history center that stormy April afternoon, I had one thing on my mind; I had never seen a photo of my father’s father.
 I was 46 and I had never seen my grandfather’s face.
 I typed his name into the search bar on the site, Newspapers.com, “George R. Slighte,” the results came back instantly.

 In the last month I have been sharing articles about the evolution of my chronic pain treatment as well as what a fellow-traveler (and cannabis patient) has learned walking to Seattle from San Diego.

 I've been in control of my writing, editing and publishing on three sites, including this one, for a few years now.
 First came 420FriendlyRecovery.com (formerly GmaMaggie420), then, in 2013 when I got in touch with my spiritual side, I started a blog about that called Slightely Mormon.
 I have since changed the name of that...
 Continue Reading →

 Today marks one year since I woke up, preparing for one of the most difficult days of my 50 years, and saw the news a dear friend, Maria Mills Greenfield had passed away.
 Although my plans had included stopping to see her again when I reached Florida, I would, instead, cry my eyes out watching...
 Continue Reading →